AllenDowney/Portfolio/narrative20.md

 January 2020

+Overview of my professional activities in 2019.

 ## Data Science

-I am continuing work to develop an undergraduate curriculum in Data Science for use at Olin and other schools.
+I am continuing work on an undergraduate curriculum in Data Science for use at Olin and other schools.

 In September I was appointed as a Visiting Professor of Computer Science at Harvard University, where I was a co-instructor for a [graduate data science seminar](http://stat250.org/2019/) and